webfactory/WebfactoryPolyglotBundle/readme.md

 Magic Explained
 ---------------
-This bundle does it's magic by integrating the Doctrine listener `\Webfactory\Bundle\PolyglotBundle\Doctrine\PolyglotListener` into the Symfony stack, which provides the request locale.
+This bundle does its magic by integrating the Doctrine listener `\Webfactory\Bundle\PolyglotBundle\Doctrine\PolyglotListener` into the Symfony stack, which provides the request locale.

 The main idea of the listener is to hook into